 Madlib is one of the most prolific producers in the genre, having made joint projects with esteemed rap legends like J Dilla and MF DOOM.
-Along with instrumental projects and copious collaborations with a diverse selection of artists, Madlib has also released three albums under his alter-ego, “Quasimoto,” which he contributes the vocals to through a high-pitched, cartoon-like filter on his voice.
+Along with instrumental projects and copious collaborations with a diverse selection of artists, Madlib has also released three albums under his alter-ego, “Quasimoto,” which he contributes the vocals to through a high-pitched, cartoon-like filter.
 His work stretches back to the early ’90s, but he has been making full-length projects throughout the 2000s, such as when he released 13 LPs in two years for his “Madlib Medicine Show” effort.

 The creative mastermind met the Indiana-based rapper Freddie Gibbs in 2009 through Gibbs’ manager, who had known Madlib from their shared time working at Stone Throw Records.
 Gibbs had barely started his career at that point, but Madlib must have seen something special in him; they made three extended plays starting in 2011, leading up to the release of their full-length joint LP “Pinata” in 2014.